optimagic-dev/optimagic/README.md

 - estimagic wraps algorithms from *scipy.optimize*, *nlopt*, *pygmo* and more.
-- estimagic implements constraints efficiently via reparametrization, so you can solve constrained problems with any optimzer that supports bounds.
+- estimagic implements constraints efficiently via reparametrization, so you can solve constrained problems with any optimizer that supports bounds.
 - The parameters of an optimization problem can be arbitrary pytrees
 - The complete history of parameters and function evaluations can be saved in a database for maximum reproducibility.